-South Florida Water Managem ent District Office of Inspector Gen eral Approved Audit Plan for Fiscal Year 2020-2021 Division Bureau/ Section Project Title Background Objectives Rational for Audit Estimated Resources Office of Everglades Policy & Coordination Office of Federal Policy & Coordination Audit of RECOVER Program RECOVER is an arm of the Comprehensive Plan (CERP) responsible for linking science and the tools of science to a set of system-wide planning, evaluation and assessment tasks.
-RECOVERS' objectives are to (1) We will review the original agreement for RECOVER is a function of Everglades Restoration, the District's largest program.
+South Florida Water Managem ent District Office of Inspector Gen eral Approved Audit Plan for Fiscal Year 2021-2022 Bureau/ Detional for Audit Estimated Division Section Office of Federal Project Title Audit of RECOVER Background RECOVER is an arm of the Comprehensive Plan (CERP) Objectives Rational for Audit RECOVER is a function of Everglades Restoration, Resources Office of Everglades Policy & Coordination Policy & Coordination Program RECOVER and determine where the District and U.S. Army Corps of Engineers' are today in terms of expenditures and expected deliverables and the District's largest program.
 460 Office of Everglades Policy & Coordination Office of Federal Policy & Coordination Audit of Comprehensive Everglades Restoration Program (CERP) Real Estate Cost Share The Water Resources Development Act of 2000 (WRDA 2000) established the framework for the Comprehensive Everglades Restoration Plan (CERP).
 WRDA 2000 required integration of Federal and State projects and activities related to CERP and provides for 50/50 cost sharing between the Federal (USACE) and the non- Federal Local Sponsor (SFWMD).
 The District is providing most of the land and some of the engineering and construction cost while the USACE will incur a larger portion of the engineering and construction cost.
-Programmatic costs are also cost shared 50/50.
-Kind Credit Requests to ensure the District is requesting credit for all eligible costs related to the CERP Project.
+Programmatic costs are also cost shared 50/50. requesting credit for all eligible costs related to the CERP Project.
 The audit will also assess whether adequate supporting documentation is maintained for such expenditures.
 Failure to claim credit for eligible expenditures that may have been overlooked would result in additional cost to the District.
-Regulation Environmental Resources and Regulatory Support Audit of Environmental Resource Permit (ERP) Permit Enforcement An Environmental Resource Permit is required for development or construction activities to prevent flooding, protect the water quality of Florida's lakes and streams from stormwater pollution, and protect wetlands and other surface waters.
-The District is mandated by provisions of Chapter 373, F.S. to provide periodic compliance inspections for ERPs.
-The Environmental Resource and Regulatory Support Bureau is tasked with providing compliance and enforcement services relating to both permitted and non-permitted projects. and Regulatory Support Bureau's enforcement activities ensure compliance with state laws, regulations, and individual ERP permits.
-The ERP enforcement process has not been previously audited.
-This audit will address whether current enforcement processes and resources are sufficient to ensure compliance with state laws, regulations, and individual ERP permits 900 Regulation Water Use Audit of Consumptive Water Use Permit Compliance (CUP) Enforcement uses.
-The permits set limits on how much water can be withdrawn at each location in the aquifer or from The consumptive water use enforcement process was previously audited in FY 2007.
+550 Real Estate & Land Mgt / Administrative Services Real Estate Acquisitions / Budget Audit of Land Sale Proceeds Proceeds from District land sales may have restrictions as to how they may be used.
+Such restrictions are often tied to the original source of funds used the originally acquire the land.
+Ifland sale proceeds are used inappropriately, the District may be liable to reimburse such funds.
+Determine that land sale proceed are used in accordance with State statutes.
+This will be the initial audit of this subject matter.
+550 Regulation Water Use Audit of Consumptive Water Use Permit Compliance (CUP) Enforcement Determine whether Regulation's Water Use Bureau is sufficiently ensuring that permit holders are complying with the limiting conditions of their water use permits and whether compliance with the limiting conditions specified in water use permits are sufficiently monitored and enforced.
+The consumptive water use enforcement process was previously audited in FY 2007.
 This audit will address whether current enforcement processes and resources are sufficient to ensure compliance with water use permits.
-460
+530